 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Ingersoll Rand, headquartered in the United States, reported significant carbon emissions in 2022, with total emissions of approximately 211,542,718,000 kg CO2e across all scopes.
-This includes 42,978,000 kg CO2e from Scope 1, 61,947,000 kg CO2e from Scope 2, and a substantial 218,554,078,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-Ingersoll Rand has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2020 as the baseline year.
-Additionally, it plans to cut Scope 3 emissions from the use of sold products by 63.8% per USD value added by 2034, also from a 2020 baseline.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions from the use of sold products within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Ingersoll Rand's commitment to addressing climate change and reducing its carbon footprint.
+Ingersoll Rand, headquartered in the United States, reported significant carbon emissions in 2020, totalling approximately 46,922,000 kg CO2e for Scope 1 emissions and about 74,685,000 kg CO2e for Scope 2 emissions.
+The company also disclosed Scope 3 emissions, which reached a staggering 154,619,271,000 kg CO2e, primarily from the use of sold products.
+Ingersoll Rand has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030, using 2020 as the baseline year.
+Additionally, it plans to cut Scope 3 emissions from the use of sold products by 63.8% per USD value added by 2034.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Ingersoll Rand's commitment to addressing climate change and reducing its carbon footprint effectively.

 Access structured emissions data, company-specific emission factors, and source documents